- Share Content Marketing Traits Crucial to Success [Infographic] on Facebook

 - Metrics that determine your team’s impact on marketing or sales’ pipeline?

-No doubt there are numerous resources online about content marketing metrics, but here are just a few to get you started:
+There are numerous resources online about content marketing metrics.
+But these will get you started:

 - Rob Yoegel of Gaggle provides actionable tips to keep in mind when measuring content marketing, including: